Jazz ambassadors: Similar tours and legacy

 A few years later, when Louis Armstrong arrived in the Congo as part of a tour through Africa, drummers and dancers paraded him through the streets on a throne.
-When he played in Katanga Province, a truce was called in a long-standing civil war, so combatants on both sides could go see him play.
+When he played in Katanga Province, a truce was called in a long-standing civil war so the combatants on both sides could go see him play.

-Since then, the Bureau of Educational and Cultural Affairs in the US State Department has sponsored the Jazz Ambassadors in partnership with the John F. Kennedy Center for the Performing Arts.
-Alongside performances, they also conduct master classes and lecture-recitals for local musicians in addition to performing public concerts.
-The State Department also sponsors hip-hop artists, particularly in the Middle East, for similar purposes.
+In the decades since the Bureau of Educational and Cultural Affairs in the US State Department has sponsored Jazz Ambassadors in partnership with the John F. Kennedy Center for the Performing Arts.
+Alongside their performances, they also conduct master classes and lecture-recitals for local musicians.
+The State Department likewise sponsors hip-hop artists, particularly in the Middle East.